smiley-py/predictpy/README.md

-## zagent
+## mailrobot
-This is a program to launch batch files in localhost via bulletin-api.
-It is possible to run different operating system commands.
+This is a program to run basic commands via sending email.
+It is possible to use mailbox types.

 ## FIRST